-2. General Considerations
+3. General Considerations

-Before discussing the efficacy of the specific mitigation set forth in the draft MOA in addressing specific adverse effects to specific properties, it is important to describe the relevant context, i.e., (a) the general approach to mitigation, (b) the general characteristics of the historic properties, how they relate to one another, and the nature of the adverse effects in a general sense, (c) the public interest served by the Project (d) how mitigation is approached in the context of the historic properties and the Project, and (e) some additional information about the mitigation proposed for the Project.
+Before discussing the efficacy of the specific mitigation set forth in the MOA, it is important to describe the relevant context, i.e., (a) the general approach to mitigation, (b) the general characteristics of the historic properties, how they relate to one another, and the nature of the adverse effects in a general sense, (c) how mitigation is approached in the context of the historic properties and the Project, and (d) some additional information about the mitigation proposed.